vaimee/SEPA/api-python/README.md

 from sepy.SAPObject import *
 ```

-This library consists of 5 modules that can be used for different purposes:
+This library consists of five modules that can be used for different purposes:

-- SAPObject: An handler class for SAP files
+- SAPObject: A handler class for SAP files
 - SEPA: A low-level class used to develop a client for SEPA
 - ConnectionHandler: A class for connection handling
 - Exceptions